GovTechSG/adex-ug/User Guide/Dashboard.md

 **Step 4:** Click **Join**.

-Join team request is now sent to Team admin for approval.
-User can see the request status=Pending.
+Join team request is now sent to Team admin for approval,Team request **status=Pending**.

-User can join one or more teams within your organisation. **For example**, a GovTech member can join to any Govtech team.
-Use the **Add member** button to add members from other organisations.
+User join one or more teams within your organisation. **For example**, a GovTech member can join to any Govtech team.

-User can join to other organisation team. **For example**, a NEA team member can join to any Govtech team, NEA user need to wait for Govtech team admin to approve join team request.
+User join to other organisation team. **For example**, a Govtech member can join to any NEA team, Govtech member need to wait for NEA to approve.

-NEA Team admin can receive the join team email notification from requestor as per above example is a Govtech team member.
+NEA team admin, receive the **join team** request email notification.

  ![Image not Available](/assets/Fig105_9.png)

-Govtech team member will receive the Join team approved email notification from NEA team member.
+Govtech team member will receive the Join team approved email notification from NEA.

   ![Image not Available](/assets/Fig105_10.png)